toml-f/toml-f/test/example-1/README.md

 For more details checkout the packaging information in the `fpm` repository.

 This example project will build a simple executable to read and process TOML documents using the TOML-Fortran dependency provided from the project root, serving both as example and a simple integration test.
-Note that dirty worktrees cannot be tested as `fpm` will clone the current head of the worktree as dependency, once you update the root project make sure to delete the `fpm` build directory to force it to reload the TOML-Fortran dependency.

 Test this example by running it from `fpm` on one of the provided example TOML documents: